Drive sales on autopilot with ecommerce-focused features

 Have a goal for all your campaigns

-I recommend that you pick one goal per campaign and stick to it.
-Mixed messages about sales, feedback, and brand awareness can confuse subscribers, leading them to delete rather than decode.
+Pick one goal per campaign and stick to it.
+Mixed messages about sales, feedback, and brand awareness can confuse subscribers.

 Success looks different for each campaign type.
-Product launches might chase 500 sales, feedback emails need a 20% response rate, and welcome series focus on engagement metrics.
+Product launches might target 500 sales, whereas feedback emails might aim for a 20% response rate benchmark.

 Share your goal with everyone involved in the campaign.
 Designers, writers, and analysts all make better decisions when they know the target.